zerocurrencycoin/Zero/README.md

 📒 Deprecation Policy
 ------------------
 Disabledeprecation flag has been removed.
-Old nodes will automatically be shut down and must be upgraded upon reaching the deprecation block height, which will occur approximately 52 weeks (6/23/2022) from the release of v3.3.0.
+Nodes running release 3.3.1 will automatically shut down in ten years (June 2032).

 🔧 Building